linode/manager/docs/development-guide/02-component-structure.md

 #### Default Export

-- Usually you'll export the component by default,
+- You should use named exports when exporting a component:
-  - e.g. `export default = MyComponent`
+  - e.g. `export { MyComponent }`